viniciusm2001/dl-from-yt/readme.md

 #### Retry

-The "retry" parameter is of type boolean, so, if set to true, when downloading videos and a known error occur (if you have the date options set but the date wasn't able to be fetched, or, if the video info wasn't available to be fetched) it will retry the download of the ones that had any of those errors, but only after all the other "good" ones where "downloaded"/"processed" by the [queue](#queue).
+The "retry" parameter is of type boolean, so, if set to true, when downloading videos and a known error occur (when you have the "date_options" set, but the date wasn't able to be fetched, or, when the video info wasn't available to be fetched), DFY will retry the download of the affected ones, but only after all the other "good" ones where "downloaded"/"processed" by the [queue](#queue).

 #### Max retries